 The first Spanish settlers of Saint Augustine were assuredly Catholics, it is hard to imagine any group of Spanish Catholics not building a church within the first decade of the establishment of a foreign outpost on the edge of an unexplored continent.
 These settlers came from a culture that had experienced the Inquisition to purge the world of non-Catholic religious believers.
 They would have wanted and needed a church for their souls as much as houses for their bodies.
 Despite a lack of archaeological evidence, we can assume that the establishment of a spiritual building was a priority in St. Augustine.
 Despite this, Santa Fe can definitely lay claim to oldest still standing church in the United States.

-So, since the Inn on the Alameda is a 2-block walk to the oldest standing Church in the U.S., we welcome you to join us here at the Inn for a stay or just dinner as you soak up a significant slice of history.
+We welcome you to join us here at the Inn for a stay or just dinner as you soak up a significant slice of history.